Pihkal82/audio-output-switcher/README.md

 Since version 5, it also provides a shortcut to quickly switch output sources:
 `<Super>`+`q`

+Version 16 removes the shortcut until it can be customized.

 Most importantly this extension is as simple as possible.
 Therefore it does not include an input switcher or similar.
 See Audio-Input-Switcher (https://github.com/anduchs/audio-input-switcher)